Keep in mind that TexBet TV doesn’t stream any sports events.

 Sports Betting at TexBet

 Sports aren’t the main focus of TexBet.
-It’s clear as soon as you enter their homepage where upcoming racing bets are in the centre while sports are way below.
-However, there are enough betting options to satisfy most of the casual punters.
-I counted 13 sports altogether, including all of the popular ones like AFL, NRL, NBA, NFL and so on.
+This is clear as soon as you enter their homepage where upcoming racing bets are in the centre, while sports are way below.
+However, there are enough betting options to satisfy most casual punters.
+I counted just 11 sports altogether, including all of the popular ones like AFL, NRL, NBA, NFL and so on.
 It’s a decent selection, but not even close to what the likes of bet365 or Unibet have on offer.

-TexBet has partnered with several Aussie sports organisations, including NRL, AFL and Tennis Australia, so you can always expect to see a lot of fresh odds.
-But when it comes to markets, they are far from being the best in the business.
+When it comes to markets, they are far from being the best in the business.
 Just to put it in perspective, TexBet was offering between 10 and 15 bets for State of Origin matches, while Unibet had over 80 markets for the same events.
-TexBet has all of the basic bets, such as total points and handicaps, but if you want to try some of the more complex markets, you’ll be much better off somewhere else.
+TexBet has all of the basic bets, such as total points and handicaps, but if you want to try some of the more complex markets, you’ll be much better off some of the more prominent Australian betting sites.

 Sports Odds Comparison